-Me and the other tailors, we went to see the princess.
-She’s announced that she won’t marry any man who can’t solve her riddle.
-My two clever friends think they’ll have the riddle sewn up in no time.
-They think I’m useless, and that I should stay at home, but I’m going too no matter what they think.
+The princess has announced that she won’t marry any man who can’t solve her riddle.
+My two clever tailor friends think they’ll have the riddle sewn up in no time.
+They think I’m useless, and that I should stay at home, but I’m going too, no matter what they think.

-When we get in to see the princess, the other tailors declare that they can thread a needle with their fine understanding.
-So the princess gives us the riddle: “I have two kinds of hair on my head.
+When we get in to see the princess, my friends declare that they can thread a needle with their fine understanding.
+The princess gives us the riddle: “I have two kinds of hair on my head.
 What are the colors?”

 One tailor says, “Black and white, like pepper and salt.”